swaptacular/swpt_accounts/protocol.rst

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be processed out-of-order.
 For example, it is possible *transfer #3* to be processed right after *transfer #1*, and only then *transfer #2* to be received.
-In this case, *transfer #3* MUST NOT be added to account's transfer history before *transfer #2* has been processed as well.
+In this case, *transfer #3* MUST NOT be added to the account's transfer history before *transfer #2* has been processed as well.
 Thus, in this example, the value of ``last_transfer_number`` will be updated from ``1`` to ``3``, but